cloudyr/cloudyr.github.io/index.md

 The project is developing the following packages so far, with the goal to wrap all AWS APIs in the near future.

-As they are released, these packages will be hosted in a drat repository on this website.
+As they are released, these packages are hosted in [a drat repository](https://github.com/eddelbuettel/drat) on this website (specifically: http://cloudyr.github.io/drat) and versions are updated daily and are periodically released to CRAN.
 This means you can install and upgrade cloudyr packages quite simply directly from R:

 ```R
 if(!require("drat")) {